Well Posedness of Utility Maximization Problems Under Partial Information in a Market with Gaussian Drift: Financial Market and Optimization Problem

-Since in our filtering problem the signal $\mu$, the observations and the initial value of the filter are jointly Gaussian er are in the setting of the Kalman filter.
-Here, the the conditional distribution of the drift at time $t$ is Gaussian and completely characterized by the conditional mean $\Mpro_t^{H}$ and the conditional covariance $\Qpro_t^{H}$.
+In our market model the signal $\mu$, the observations and the initial value of the filter are jointly Gaussian.
+Therefore, we are in the setting of the Kalman filter, and the conditional distribution of the drift at time $t$ is Gaussian, which is completely characterized by the conditional mean $\Mpro_t^{H}$ and the conditional covariance $\Qpro_t^{H}$.
 For the associated filter equations describing the dynamics of the filter processes $\Mpro^{H}$ and $\Qpro^{H}$ we refer to \cite{Gabih et al (2022) PowerFixed,Sass et al (2017),Sass et al (2022)} for the case of expert opinions arriving at fixed arrival times and to \cite{Gabih et al (2019) FullInfo,Gabih et al (2022) PowerRandom,Sass et al (2022)} for random arrival times which are the jump times of a Poisson process.
 While $\Mpro^H$ solves a SDE driven by the return process with random jumps at the expert's arrival dates, the conditional covariance $\Qpro^H$ is governed by a Riccati ODE between the arrival dates and exhibits jumps at the arrival dates.
 The jump sizes are a deterministic function of $\Qpro^H$ before the jump.
-Thus, for fixed arrival times $\Qpro^H$ is deterministic and can be computed offline already in advance whereas for random arrival times $\Qpro^H$ is only piecewise deterministic.
+Thus, for fixed arrival times, $\Qpro^H$ is deterministic and can be computed offline already in advance whereas for random arrival times, $\Qpro^H$ is only piecewise deterministic.
 Then it has to be computed online and to be included into the state of associate control problems.